joehahn/tf-text-classification-demo/README.md

 The plot below shows results for the rightmost lower-accuracy books; this classifier appears to be less somewhat successful at identifying the authors of non-fiction text-chunks:
 ![](figs/accuracy_vs_title-low.png)
-The most problematic book, Junior Classics, is actually a collection of stories by about 50 different authors.
+The most problematic book, Junior Classics by `Various', is actually a collection of stories by about 50 different authors.
 Despite the many opportunity for confusion, this classifier was still able to correctly flag the author as 'Various' for about 50% of text-chunks pulled from this particular book.